Leica Q3 | An immoral temptation

 In terms of specifications, 60 MP on an FF sensor seems “better” than 40 MP on an APS-C sensor.
 And that is indeed the case.
 Logically, you simply see even more detail.
 To be honest, I would credit most of this to the Leica’s significantly better lens.
 Dynamic range and colour rendition are probably also a little better, but that’s really within the measuring range – and I’m not really interested in that.

 Does the high resolution of the sensor also have a disadvantage?
 Sure, you only get it at the expense of file size.
-And we’re talking about raw files of around 75 MB here.
+And we’re talking about raw files of around 80 MB here.
+I could also mention the horrible rolling shutter effect – or check it out for yourself in my review of the Leica SL3 – it’s the same thing.

 Overall, however, the files have a visible quality advantage over the Fujifilm.